-- The fruit that is large, green outside and red inside with seeds .
+- The fruit is large, green outside and red inside with seeds.

-Now what happens if you search for the term “banana”.
-Under normal circumstances you only get back the first and second document.
+Now, what happens if you search for the term “banana”.
+Under normal circumstances, you only get back the first and second documents.
 A semantic search engine should be able to bring the third sentence as well.

 Semantic search using Collaborative filtering :

 Collaborative filtering is mostly used in recommendation engines.
 Content-based filtering methods use just the content of two documents for finding similarity.
 Collaborative filtering on the other hand use user behavior to find similar documents without relying on the contents of two documents.

 Similarly in semantic search engines, similar documents can be found using a similar approach.